Schroon, New York

 Schroon (/ˈskruːn/ SKROON) is a town in the Adirondack Park, in Essex County, New York, United States.
-The population was 1,654 at the 2010 census.
-The largest community in town is the hamlet of Schroon Lake, located at the northern end of the lake of the same name.
+The population was 1,880 at the 2020 census.
+The largest community in the town is the hamlet of Schroon Lake, located at the northern end of the lake of the same name.

-The Town of Schroon is in the southern part of Essex County and is north of Albany.
+The Town of Schroon is in the southern part of Essex County.
 The town contains two lakes: the northern two-thirds of 9 mi Schroon Lake, and 5 mi Paradox Lake.
 The two lakes are connected by the Schroon River, a southward-flowing tributary of the Hudson River.